jmielkeway/ccos4rbpi_volume0/chapter03/linear-mapping.md

 #define SECT_KERNEL_ROX     ((PROT_SECT_NORMAL | PMD_SECT_RDONLY) & (~(PMD_SECT_PXN)))

 #endif
 ```

 For example, the first 2MB of memory are contained within a region flagged with `MEM_FLAGS_CAKE_TEXT`.
 For this region, we use `SECT_KERNEL_ROX`.
-For this type of memory, we carefully clear the `PXN` (Priveledged Execute Never) bit, and marked it as read-only.
+For this type of memory, we carefully clear the `PXN` (Privileged Execute Never) bit, and mark as read-only.

 #### Linear Mapping

 When the `paging_init` function completes, the entire physical address space will be _linear mapped_ or _flat mapped_.
 These terms mean there is a constant offset between a virtual address and a physical address.
 So far, in this specific case, what we have done is _identity mapping_.
-As noted, identity mapping is a speical case of linear mapping where the constant offset between virtual and physical addresses is 0 - the two addresses are equal.
-This will change in the next section as we ultimately enable the Memory Mangement Unit.
-We will want all kernel address accesses to have 0xFFFF in the sixteen moste signigicant bits - not the case currently.
-Before we get there, let's serve up the lastest version of CheesecakeOS - chilled!
+As noted, identity mapping is a special case of linear mapping where the constant offset between virtual and physical addresses is zero - the two addresses are equal.
+This will change in the next section as we ultimately enable the Memory Management Unit.
+We will want all kernel address accesses to have 0xFFFF in the sixteen most significant bits - not the case currently.
+Before we get there, let's serve up the latest build of CheesecakeOS - chilled!
 If everything has gone right you should see something like:

 ![Raspberry Pi Linear Cheesecake](images/0302_rpi4_linear.png)

+*Previous Page*  [Establishing Boot Tables](boot-tables.md) |  *Next Page* [Turning on the MMU](mmu.md)
+*Chapter Top* [Chapters[3]: Memory Management Unit](chapter3.md)  |  *Next Chapter* [Chapters[4]: Caches](../chapter04/chapter4.md)